 In a highly competitive market like architectural design, a massive gap between those who embrace these augmentations (like generative architecture design) and those who are oblivious to their effectiveness will result in the elimination of the latter.
 So it is very important to be up to date with the latest technologies and be proficient in them for the future of our careers.

 So why wait?
 Upskill and be at the forefront of your architecture and design careers.
-Check out Oneistox’s online Parametric Modelling Course and get started today!
+Check out Novatr’s online Parametric Modelling Course and get started today!

 For more interesting insights on computational design, software & tools ad industry trends, head to our Resources page.